No COVID-19 deaths, more than 100 cases in Manitoba reported on Monday

 Of these variant cases, 101 are active and 310 people have recovered.
 There has been one death linked to a COVID-19 variant in Manitoba.

-"We know the variants of concern are much more transmissible and we are starting to see the B.1.1.7. variant become more and more prevalent in Manitoba," Dr. Brent Roussin, the chief provincial public health officer, said on Monday.
+"We know the variants of concern are much more transmissible and we are starting to see the B.1.1.7. variant become more and more prevalent in Manitoba," Roussin said.

 Roussin 'strongly advised' Manitobans to wear masks as much as possible – now recommending they wear them while gathering with people outdoors.